karmaniverous/stan-cli/.stan/system/stan.todo.md

   - Consolidate early config peek
     - Centralize a helper to read/parse stan.config.\* once and emit maybeDebugLegacy with a consistent scope label; reduce duplicate YAML/JSON parsing and debug labeling.

+- Cancellation stabilization (follow‑through)
+  - Re‑run the cancellation matrix on POSIX and Windows to confirm the secondary late‑cancel guard closes the remaining race in no‑live sequential + archive.
+  - Keep liveTrace.session enabled locally when investigating flakes; remove or keep instrumentation as low‑noise trace only.
+  - If any residual flake remains, consider increasing the secondary settle delay slightly on CI only.

 - Test‑only DRY
   - Expand test‑support adoption
     - Prefer startRun/writeScript/rmDirWithRetries in suites that still open‑code temp repos/spawns.